-If we look at these definitions literally, then grandparents, uncle, or cousins are your relatives, but your great-grandparents are your ancestors.
-For most people, their parents and grandparents are alive during some part of their lifetime, whereas the great-grandparents are not.
-This is why the definition of an ancestor also states as “a person who lived a long time ago.”
+If we look at these definitions, grandparents, uncles, or cousins are your relatives, but your great-grandparents are your ancestors.
+For most people, their parents and grandparents are alive during some part of their lifetime, whereas great-grandparents are not.
+This is why the definition of an ancestor also states “a person who lived a long time ago.”

 When looking at ancestors, if you are adopted or have adopted ancestors, it can get a bit confusing.
 This is why many adopted individuals may have two family trees.
 One for their adopted family and one for their birth family.